jounathaen/octoprint_btt_touch_support/README.md

 ## Configuration

-You can fine-tune the plugin's behavior in the `BTT TFT Touchscreen` tab in the OctoPrint settings:
+You can fine-tune the plugin's behavior in the `BTT TFT Touchscreen` tab in the OctoPrint settings (don't forget to **restart** OctoPrint to apply changes):

 * **Use time estimate**: By default, the plugin uses OctoPrint's built-in progress estimate, which is based on the progress inside a G-code file.
 In some cases,